Team Contact Information:Denver Nuggets

 E. Stanley Kroenke

 Mr. E. Stanley Kroenke became owner of the Denver Nuggets on July 6, 2000.
-Under his leadership the Nuggets have been one of the most successful teams in the NBA.
-From 2003 through 2013, the Nuggets were one of only two NBA teams to make the playoffs in all 10 seasons, including a thrilling run to the Western Conference Finals in 2009.
+Under his leadership, the Nuggets were one of only two NBA teams to make the playoffs in all 10 seasons from 2003 through 2013, including a thrilling run to the Western Conference Finals in 2009.
 Kroenke has overseen two Executive of the Year winners as well as one Coach of the Year award.

 From 2006 to 2011, the Nuggets enjoyed their most successful five-year span in franchise history.
 Denver averaged 50.4 wins per season during this stretch, earned two Northwest Division titles and won 50+ games in four consecutive years for the first time in team history.